VanadeysHaven/PretparkCore/README.md

     - To do this you can use the `/coins [player]` command.
     - If you don't specify a player you will be defaulted to yourself.
     - Players that do **NOT** have this permission will always be defaulted to their selves.
+- `pretparkcore.controlrides`
+- This permission is _supposed_ to be given to RideOP's and higher.
+  - This permission grants the following things:
+    - Players with this permission will be allowed to use the _Attractie Menu_ sign's.
+    - Players with this permission have access to the `/control` command.

 ## Commands
 > Arguments: (required) [optional]